NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/kernels.rst

 **[9]** All quantum kernel invocations are synchronous calls by default.

-**[10]** CUDA Quantum kernels can serve as input to other quantum kernels and invoked by kernel function body code.
-To support CUDA Quantum kernel parameterization on callable quantum kernel code, programmers can leverage standard C++ template definitions or dynamic typing in language bindings such as Python:
+**[10]** CUDA-Q kernels can serve as input to other quantum kernels and invoked by kernel function body code.
+To support CUDA-Q kernel parameterization on callable quantum kernel code, programmers can leverage standard C++ template definitions or dynamic typing in language bindings such as Python:

 .. tab:: C++